posted October 24, 2023

 - Season liberally with the coffee rub.
 Brisket is a thick piece of meat, even after trimming you’ll still have a fat cap on the top.
 Make sure to press the rub into the meat with your hands so it doesn’t fall off when it gets to the smoker.
 Don’t be shy, and really work that rub in there.

 - Choose the right wood.
 I prefer to smoke my brisket with oak; however, pecan is also an awesome choice.
 Both will not be overwhelming flavors with your brisket, and the oak compliments the coffee rub well.

 More Brisket Recipes

 Are you a beef fanatic like me?
-Hey Grill Hey has plenty of brisket recipes to keep your palate satiated.
-Check out some of my favorites below:
+Hey Grill Hey has plenty of brisket and coffee inspired recipes to keep your palate satiated.
+Check out some of my favorites below.

 Coffee Rub Smoked Brisket Recipe

 Watch the video below and I’ll show you how I make this amazing brisket at home to share with family and friends.
+If you want more of a deep dive on brisket (and all your BBQ favorites) check out my courses at The Grill Squad.
 You can find more of my smoking and grilling recipe videos on YouTube, Instagram, or our Facebook Page.
-Follow along and let’s make awesome food together!
+Follow along and let’s make awesome food together.